Sleepdealr/RP2040-designguide/README.md

 THIS IMAGE WILL BE OUT OF DATE.
 LOOK AT THE PDF FOR THE LATEST VERSION.
 ![Schematic](img/eeschema.png)

-If you want to know more about the components choices, read Raspberry's hardware design example.
+If you want to know more about the components choices, read the section below or Raspberry's hardware design example.
 The PDF is `/Pico-Resources/hardware-design-with-rp2040.pdf`.

 I would also recommend reading my [Best practices for PCB Design](https://gist.github.com/Sleepdealr/ab05f5edb82eae9e0393f4d63da55adf) guide before making your own schematic or PCB

 Breakout for SWD/GPIO is NOT required.

+### Component Choices

+Trust me on these pls

+#### Voltage Regulator

+Use the XC6206, it's a basic part on JLC.
+The 200mA it provides is plenty for the RP2040.

+The AMS1117 has high quiescent current, needs large caps, and has a bad minimum load.

+#### Crystal

+C9002 is a great basic part for a 12MHz 3225 crystal

+#### Flash

+There are a ton of options for flash, but I tend to stick with C82317 as it's a basic part and has a good price.
+More than enough flash for any keyboard.

+#### Pushbuttons

+Although I didn't use a button on the included PCB files, you can easily add one yourself.
+A good cheap button that fits the Alps SKQG footprint is C318884.

+####

 ## PCB